Board of Directors

 Nury A. Turkel is an attorney, foreign policy expert, and rights advocate with two decades of experience at the intersection of law, business, government, and human rights.
 As an attorney, he specializes in corporate governance and regulatory compliance, national security, foreign policy, digital authoritarianism, and forced labor and supply chain risk issues.
 He is the author of No Escape: The True Story of China’s Genocide of the Uyghurs.

-Mr. Turkel is Chair of the US Commission on International Religious Freedom, following appointment by Speaker of the House Nancy Pelosi in May 2020.
+Mr. Turkel serves on the US Commission on International Religious Freedom (Chair 2022-2023, Vice Chair 2021-2022), following appointment by Speaker of the House Nancy Pelosi in May 2020.
 He has testified before the US Congress, speaking about Uyghur internment camps and advocating a legislative response to China’s atrocities.
 His policy recommendations have been incorporated into US laws and pending bills relating to Uyghurs and China.
 As a rights advocate, he has led efforts to raise the profile of the Uyghur cause, previously as president of the Uyghur American Association and, since 2016, as Board Chair of the Uyghur Human Rights Project, which he co-founded in 2003.
 He has also advised past and present leadership of the World Uyghur Congress.

 Mr. Turkel is also a senior fellow at the Hudson Institute, focussing on US foreign policy and national security issues, and is a member of the Council on Foreign Relations.
 His policy-oriented essays have appeared in Foreign Affairs, Wall Street Journal, New York Times Foreign Policy, TIME, Newsweek, USA Today, and other outlets.
 He has provided commentary on CNN, BBC, Radio Free Asia, Fox News, PBS, NPR, Al Jazeera, and France 24, among others.
 In 2020, he was listed in TIME Magazine 100 Most Influential People in the World, and in 2021, one of Fortune’s 50 Greatest Leaders.
 In 2021, he received the inaugural Notre Dame Prize for Religious Liberty and, in 2022, the Global Soul Award from Jewish World Watch.
 Mr. Turkel holds a J.D. and an M.A. in International Relations from American University and is admitted to practice law in the District of Columbia.